adeola2020-git/ec2-customvpc-terraform/README.md

 # ec2-customvpc-terraform
-Provion an Amazon EC2 instance in a custom VPC using Terraform
+Provision an Amazon EC2 instance in a custom VPC using Terraform